danielfm/danielfm.github.io/portfolio.md

 I was the lead engineer responsible for creating and deploying the software platform that's used to organize the VOD content of channels and TV shows.

-At this time, apart from the usual technical stuff, I had the oportunity to work more closely with the product owners to help them develop a viable release plan for the first iterations.
+Apart from the usual technical stuff, that time I had the oportunity to work more closely with the product owners to help them develop a viable release plan for the first iterations.